WallarooLabs/wally/book/core-concepts/core-concepts.md

 ## Concepts

-### State

-: Accumulated result of data stored over the course of time
+* *State* -- Accumulated result of data stored over the course of time

-### Computation

-: Code that transforms an input of some type `In` to an output of some type `Out` (or optionally `None` if the input should be filtered out).
+* *Computation* -- Code that transforms an input of some type `In` to an output of some type `Out` (or optionally `None` if the input should be filtered out).

-### State Computation

-: Code that takes an input type `In` and a state object of some type `State`, operates on that input and state (possibly making state updates), and optionally producing an output of some type `Out`.
+* *State Computation* -- Code that takes an input type `In` and a state object of some type `State`, operates on that input and state (possibly making state updates), and optionally producing an output of some type `Out`.

-### Source

-: Input point for data from external systems into an application.
+* *Source* -- Input point for data from external systems into an application.

-### Sink

-: Output point from an application to external systems.
+* *Sink* -- Output point from an application to external systems.

-### Decoder

-: Code that transforms a stream of bytes from an external system into a series of application input types.
+* *Decoder* -- Code that transforms a stream of bytes from an external system into a series of application input types.

-### Encoder

-: Code that transforms an application output type into bytes for sending to an external system.
+* *Encoder* -- Code that transforms an application output type into bytes for sending to an external system.

-### Pipeline

-: A sequence of computations and/or state computations originating from a source and optionally terminating in a sink.
+* *Pipeline* -- A sequence of computations and/or state computations originating from a source and optionally terminating in a sink.

-### Application

-: A collection of pipelines.
+* *Application* -- A collection of pipelines.

-### Topology

-: A graph of how all sources, sinks, and computations are connected within an application.
+* *Topology* -- A graph of how all sources, sinks, and computations are connected within an application.

-### API

-Wallaroo provides APIs for implementing all of the above concepts.
+* *API* -- Wallaroo provides APIs for implementing all of the above concepts.